I'm very excited that Aurora is now installed for testing at Trinity Buoy Wharf on the River Thames. The wind

 seen it working at it new home.
 That is until this video was posted on Instagram - thanks to @notablefrontier.

 This is the original artwork but with all new electronics redesigned by Adrian Godwin.
 Originally a solar powered

 battery was necessary to power the processor.
 This proved unrelaible, however thenew smaller processor takes its

 power directly from the wind.
 This simplifies the artwork enormously, reducing maintenenance and increasing its

 It's such an honour to have Aurora sited next to the Faraday Experimental Lighthouse and now part of the

 Trinity Buoy Wharf - a wonderful and unique arts centre with its moon, tide and kinetic sculptures and schools of

 Aurora on show at Kinetica Artfair, P3 2014

-Aurora on test in my garden. (the rather clumsy solar panels on top will soon be replaced with more discrete ones, or possibly none at all)
+Aurora on test in my garden. (the solar panels on top have been removed)